Representing Philadelphia’s cultural district, the Parkway Council is a coalition of

 Philadelphia’s city-wide Independence Day festival is back this year with free family-friendly events June 19 – July 4.
 Activities include the Salute to Independence Day Parade, programming commemorating Juneteenth, block parties, complimentary museum access, Wawa Hoagie Day, and the iconic Party on the Parkway, culminating in fireworks and the free July 4th concert, this year starring Jason Derulo and Ava Max.

 On view through August 30 at the Fairmount Waterworks, the free exhibition POOL explores the history of public pools and the connections between water, social justice, and public health.
-POOL weaves together the history of segregated swimming in America with multi-disciplinary artworks, storytelling, and place-based learning, inviting visitors to challenge personal assumptions about the act of swimming together.
+POOL weaves together the history of segregated swimming in America with multi-disciplinary artworks, storytelling, and place-based learning.

 Enjoy the rhythm of jazz tunes on Sunday afternoons this spring at Capriccio Café and Bar at Cret Park.
 Local jazz ensembles will perform as you sip your favorite cocktail under the café’s shaded outdoor patio.
 Additional seating for non-café customers is available on the lawn areas of the park.
 Presented by Center City District.